Table of Contents

 - WATERPROOF DESIGN - Jabra Elite Sport are waterproof earbuds that offer guaranteed durability.
 They have an IP67-rated waterproof design with a 3-year warranty against sweat damage (registration required via Jabra Sport Life App).

-There are actually two Jabra Elite Sports: one released in December 2016, and one released on July 2017.
-The latter has an additional 50% battery life, and is the one we reviewed.
+There are actually two Jabra Elite Sports: one released in December 2016, and one released in July 2017.
+The latter has an additional 50% battery life and is the one we reviewed.

 Bose SoundSport Wireless In-Ear